DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 marked as two rocks together) southeast of Helgen.
 * **Moonpath to Elsweyr** - Can be started any time in Bruma’s *Greenwood*, the southernmost point of County Bruma.
-* **Identity Crisis** - Can be started any time in *Abandoned Stables* southeast of Yngol Barrow.
-Without a follower.
 * **Moon and Star** - Automatically after finishing the main quest *The* *Way of the Voice.*
 * **Carved Bink** - After reaching level 10 in *Abandoned Grotto* west of Lost